Welcome to our hand gripper training guides.

 The aim of this is to strengthen your weaknesses making your overall hand grip power better, it can also aid you for other pinch lifts such as the Pinch Blocks, Half Penny or general Plate Pinches.

 To perform this exercise you will want to place the hand gripper the same way you would for a regular close.
-Just a little bit higher in the hand, but instead of wrapping all your fingers around just use the top 1,2 or 3 depending on what you want to focus on.
+Just a little bit higher in the hand, but instead of wrapping all your fingers around just use the top 1,2 or 3.
+This all depends on what you want to focus on.
 The video below shows me using 2 fingers as that is what I find benefits me most for hand gripper training progression.

 Hand Gripper Set Training